pali-english/pali-english.github.io/README.md

 scorching, like a burning flame,
 than to eat the nation’s alms.

+    "Seyyo" - Better
+    "ayoguḷo" - an iron ball
+    "bhutto" - eaten
+    "tatto" - than
+    "aggisikhūpamo" - like a burning flame, (a compound of "aggi" (fire), "sikha" (flame) and "upamo" (like)) "Yañce" - than which (if)
+    "bhuñjeyya" - should eat
+    "dussīlo" - immoral, unethical (a compound of "du" (bad) and "sīlo" (ethics, morality)) "raṭṭhapiṇḍamasaññato" - the nation's alms, (a compound of "raṭṭha" (nation), "piṇḍa" (alms) and "asaññato" (unrestrained))

 Cattāri ṭhānāni naro pamatto,
 Āpajjati paradārūpasevī;
 Apuññalābhaṁ na nikāmaseyyaṁ,